Seeking answers and solutions for developmental disability through early intervention practice and research.

 Riverwalk is held in Orleigh Park, West End.

 Overcoming or minimising the impact of brain injury or developmental disability often requires intensive and extensive therapies, and specialised aids and equipment.
 To meet and sponsor our young heroes, please go to our family appeals pages or follow this link.

 What is Riverwalk?

-Riverwalk is a 5km charity walk which is held at Orleigh Park West End and Missingham Ballina in August.
+Riverwalk is a 5km charity walk which is held at Orleigh Park West End in September during Disability Action Week.
 It is designed to help families caring for a loved one with brain injury raise funds for specialised therapies and equipment by building around them a team of supporters that help them achieve their goals.

 Families walk in teams, often with team colours.
 One family is awarded the Most Outstanding Team trophy.

 Riverwalk is one of Queensland's longest running charity fundraising events that dates back to 1983.
 Since then, there have been a few fundamental changes along the way.